What is MCAS? A Clear guide to Mast Cell Activation Syndrome

 Anaphylactoid or Anaphylaxis Reactions

-(These can be life threatening and may require immediate action like an EpiPen, for example.)
+(These can be life threatening and may require immediate action like an EpiPen or epinephrine, for example.)

 • Fibromyalgia